KOMU 8 News after the Olympics

 Weather Alert

-...HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM CDT THURSDAY... * WHAT...Heat index values up to 107. * WHERE...Portions of south central, southwest, and west central Illinois.
-Portions of central, east central, northeast, and southeast Missouri. * WHEN...Until 9 PM CDT Thursday. * IMPACTS...The combination of hot temperatures and high humidity may lead to heat illnesses.
+...HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM CDT THIS EVENING... * WHAT...Heat index values up to 108. * WHERE...Portions of south central, southwest, and west central Illinois.
+Portions of central, east central, northeast, and southeast Missouri. * WHEN...Until 9 PM CDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1. &&

 Currently in Columbia